 I have been making straw holders/dispensers from empty Pringles containers (or the cheaper version of Pringles).
 I wanted to make them look like ice-cream sodas.
-My inspiration came for a 50s wedding that I was helping with.
-This is what I came up with.

 I am looking for suggestions on how to use 2 dozen Pringle cans and a couple hundred assorted sizes of prescription medicine bottles.
 This collection is added to constantly so I have an unlimited supply and I've run out of ideas.
 Please send me lots of suggestions; I don't want to just recycle them, that seems wasteful.
 I'd like to use them somehow.

 Cover a Pringles can with construction paper, and color it to look like an animal, real or imaginary, or an alien creature.
 Use markers to draw a face on the lid.
 Glue 4 prescription bottles horizontally to make legs for the creature.

 Cover a Pringles can with fabric or paper.
 Decorate the paper before gluing on.
 Glue as many prescription vials without tops as will fit in the bottom of the decorated can.
 Put the Pringles top on the bottom of the can.
 Use the can as a vase for silk flowers.
 Or put water in the vials and use real flowers.